 Texas Southern University is a comprehensive, historically Black institution of higher education dedicated to providing quality instruction, scholarly research, and socially responsible public service.
 Consistent with its statutory designations as both a statewide general purpose and a special purpose institution for urban programming, the University offers bachelor's, master's, doctoral, and professional degrees.
-Committed to providing access and opportunity, it enrolls an academically and ethnically diverse student body.
+Committed to providing access and opportunity, the University enrolls an academically and ethnically diverse student body.
 Through their teaching and research, the distinguished faculty members produce competent graduates who are poised to make positive contributions to humanity.

-TEXAS SOUTHERN UNIVERSITY FACT BOOK 2005 - 2009
+TEXAS SOUTHERN UNIVERSITY \ FACT BOOK 2001 - 2005